 The following tools are great for getting students working together or competing against each others – whichever happens to work better for your instructional goals.

 The first cool tool is one we first discovered when trying to come up with collaboration tool for a Webinar we did on social learning.
-We wanted to make sure we provided a good opportunity for social learning – something most Webinar platforms don’t tend to be great at – and Padlet seemed to fit the bill.
+We wanted to make sure we provided a good opportunity for social learning beyond the usual chat tools and Padlet seemed to fit the bill.
 What it provides is basically a digital “pad” on which learners can post and comment on various types of objects like text, photos, video, document.

 We used it as a simple way to have people post examples of social learning, from simple to more complex, and it was really vey effective.
-You can give it a try post an example of one of your favorite cools tools at https://padlet.com/info936/ltdcooltools.
+You can give it a try post by posting an example of one of your favorite cools tools.
 Or, if you can’t think of a cool tool, post a brief description of a “dream tool” you wish you could find.

 Socrative enables you to quickly assess learners with prepared activities or on-the-fly questions to get immediate insight into how well the material being taught is understood.
 Like Kahoot, it can be used for competition among students, but it features significantly more sophisticated quizzing and reporting capabilities than Kahoot.
 It also has a great feature for creating multiple virtual “rooms” in which students can participate in group activities.